 Of 729 CDC members interviewed, 88% indicated that a Grievance Redress Committee (GRC) had been established for community members to lodge complaints or concerns regarding project activities, of whom 83% said a GRM had been established.
-Where a GRM had been established, 97% said that it was operational and 94% that it was accessible, while 4% said that it was inaccessible, and 2% that they did not know.
+Where a GRM had been established, 97% said that it was operational, 94% that it was accessible, and 4% that it was inaccessible, with 2% reporting that they did not know.

-We interviewed 54 Gozar Assembly/Community Group (GA/CG) male members in relation to community mobilization for LIW and SGs, covering seven provinces (Balkh, Bamyan, Hirat, Kabul, Kandahar, Kunduz, Nangarhar) and 19 GAs/CGs.
-Almost all (98%) said that the LIW beneficiary list had been completed for their sub-project, and 89% said that suggestions from community representatives had been included in sub-project selection.
-Of 54 GA/CG members interviewed, 85% said a GRM had been established in their GA/CG for sub-projects.
-Of these, 93% said the GRM was operational and accessible; 2% said that it was not operational.
+We interviewed 54 GA/CG male members in relation to community mobilization for LIW and SGs, covering seven provinces (Balkh, Bamyan, Hirat, Kabul, Kandahar, Kunduz, Nangarhar) and 19 GAs/CGs.
+Almost all (98%) said that the LIW beneficiary list had been completed for their GA/CG sub-project.
+A small minority (7%) said that there had been challenges faced while doing so, but 89% said that suggestions from community representatives had been included in sub-project selection.